miamiruby/ruby_assesment/README.md

 - Start a feature with your name and the date your started, mine would be feature/erik_petersen/2017_04_01

-## To Complete

-- Push your feature branch and inform via your email contact that you have finished

-## Once complete, please add the following to the README and answer the following:
+## Please add the following to the README and answer the following:

 - What was difficult about this exercise?

 - What would you have done if you had had more time?

 - What were your overall thoughts on this assessment?

+## To Complete

+- Push your feature branch and inform via your email contact that you have finished